Alexander Kinloch Forbes: Literature

 Forbes was introduced to Indian languages and literature through the works of William Jones and was inspired to learn Indian languages.
 So after moving to Ahmedabad, he began to learn Gujarati language first from Rao Saheb Bhogilal Pranavallabh (1818–1889), and then from Dalpatram, a Gujarati poet.
 He came into contact with Dalpatram through Bholanath Divetia in 1848.
 Dalpatram taught him Gujarati while Forbes encouraged him to write in Gujarati.
 They became close friends.
 He inspired Dalpatram to write Laxmi Natak published in 1849, the first play in Gujarati, based on Greek drama Plutus.

 On 26 December 1848 he started the Gujarat Vernacular Society in Ahmedabad, which contributed to a literary renaissance in Gujarati.
 The fund of Rs 9601 was raised from locals, Baroda State and British officers.
 The society started the first public library, first school for girls, first periodical, first newspaper and first literary magazine of Gujarat.
 He was the president of Andrews Library in Surat in 1850 and founded Gujarati Sabha in Bombay in 1865.
 Gujarati Sabha was later renamed Farbas Gujarati Sabha after him.
 He organized conclave of Gujarati poets in 1852 at Idar State.
-Dalpatram's Farbesvilas was an account of these conclave.
+Dalpatram's Farbesvilas was an account of this conclave.

 Forbes also had a deep interest in archaeology, ancient monuments and manuscripts, which made him intensely interested in the old archaeological and historical remains of Gujarat.
 In 1856, he published Ras Mala in two volumes which documented the history and chronicles from 8th century to arrival of British and folk literature of Gujarat as well as an historical account of the place and people he came to know during his stay in Gujarat.

 He also translated Dalpatram's essay Bhoot Nibandh as Demonology and Popular Superstitions of Gujarat.